ebepho/NeRF/README.md

-# NeRF-Robust: Enhanced Neural Radiance Fields
+# NeRF: Neural Radiance Fields

 > A modern implementation of Neural Radiance Fields with practical enhancements